usaid-cs/yesterday-i-learned/biology.md

 1. [Ears also "close"](http://i.word.com/idictionary/rhadamanthine) when a loud noise is heard, much like the eye closes when a bright light is seen.
 1. [Opiliones](http://en.wikipedia.org/wiki/Opiliones), also called *Harvestmen*, look like spiders, but are much more useful than spiders.
 1. [Potatoes are naturally gluten-free.](http://www.potatogoodness.com/nutrition/) Somehow, they provide a good amount of vitamin C, as well.
-1. Your child has a 0.2% of having Cerebral palsy.
+1. Your child has a [0.2%](https://en.wikipedia.org/wiki/Cerebral_palsy) chance of having Cerebral palsy.
 1. [This guy on the Internet](https://www.reddit.com/r/AskReddit/comments/4zo4vq/whats_the_next_big_thing_thats_going_to_fail_for/d6xnjxg) says that stomach acid is used only to denature proteins and kill bacteria, with no other benefits to digestion.
 [The wiki](https://en.wikipedia.org/wiki/Gastric_acid) says roughly the same thing, so maybe it is legit, and you do have to chew before you swallow.
 1. To make sure you don't know what you're eating, there are 144 species of anchovy (and probably counting).
 1. [Kangaroo leather has 10 times the tensile strength of cowhide and is 50% stronger than goatskin.](https://en.wikipedia.org/wiki/Kangaroo_leather)